 Are Acrylic and Polycarbonate Sheets Affordable?

 Both are much cheaper than similar size glass panels.
-Also keep in mind that the risk of injury while working with plastic sheets is miniscule compared to working with large sheets of glass.
+Also keep in mind that the risk of injury while working with sheet plastic is miniscule compared to working with large sheets of glass.

 If you have any questions about measuring acrylic or polycarbonate sheets for a particular application give us a call on 01903 38902 or email us at: firstname.lastname@example.org.
 We’re here to help.